ActiveLogin/ActiveLogin.Authentication/docs/getting-started-grandid-bankid.md

 ## Environments

-### Development environment
+### Simulated environment

-For trying out quickly (without the need of keys) you can use an in-memory implementation of the API by using `.UseDevelopmentEnvironment()`.
+For trying out quickly (without the need of keys) you can use an in-memory implementation of the API by using `.UseSimulatedEnvironment()`.
 This could also bee good when writing tests.

-### Development environment with no config
+### Simulated environment with no config

 ```c#
 services